-Remember to take into account various elements related to evaluation research, e.g. used methods (qualitative, quantitative), sample selection methods and response rate (level of return of questionnaires), which may lead to some limitations when formulating conclusions.
+Remember to take into account various elements related to evaluation research, e.g. used methods (qualitative, quantitative), sample selection methods and degree of responsiveness (level of return of questionnaires), which may lead to some limitations when formulating conclusions.

 RULES FOR FORMULATING THE CONCLUSIONS: